ejaxon/ejaxon.github.io/reading.md

 18. Our Compelling Interests: The Value of Diversity for Democracy and a Prosperous Society.
 Earl Lewis, Nancy Cantor, eds. #my2019reading
 19. The Song of Achilles.
 Madeline Miller. #my2019reading
 20. Custer Died For Your Sins: An Indian Manifesto.
 Vine Deloria, Jr. #my2019reading
+21. Palaces for the People: How Social Infrastructure Can Help Fight Inequality, Polarization, and the Decline of Civic Life.
+Eric Klinenberg (@EricKlinenberg). #my2019reading